Biplane fighter aces

 Epismingos Theodoropoulos and his pilots from 23 Mira submitted claims for eight CR.42s during the day.
 A number of PZLs may have been damaged, and some possibly shot down but no Greek pilots were killed or wounded during this engagement.

-This action earned Drago a Medaglia d'argento al Valor Militare "in the field".
+This action earned Drago a Medaglia d'argento al valor militare "in the field".

-According to Drago's personal notes, he claimed another victory on 18 December over Valona, but his fourth "official" victory was scored on 13 February 1941, during a weather reconnaissance over Telepenë.
+According to Drago's personal notes, he claimed a victory on 18 December over Valona, but his fourth "official" victory was scored on 13 February 1941, during a weather reconnaissance over Telepenë.
 While flying in the Argyrokastron valley, he saw a Fairey Battle, attacked it and shot it down, witnessing its crash on the mountainside.

 Sottenente Drago in his CR.42.
 The photo is most probably taken in early 1940.